Chronic Migraine Botox in Walnut Creek

 For chronic migraine, Botox is placed in a structured pattern across head and neck muscle regions.
 This is different from cosmetic forehead or frown-line treatment.

 A typical chronic migraine Botox treatment pattern involves multiple small injections across areas such as the forehead, temples, back of the head, upper neck, and trapezius region.
-The American Migraine Foundation describes a treatment round as small injections into 31 specific points in the forehead, temples, back of the head, and upper neck.

 Why diagnosis matters before treatment